galiprandi/fastify-lm/README.md

 # fastify-lm

+**✨ Version 2.0.0 is here!
+Now with Tool Usage support for OpenAI and Claude providers! ✨**

 ## What is fastify-lm?

 `fastify-lm` is a **Fastify plugin** that simplifies integration with multiple **language model (LM) providers**, such as: